Luxembourg: Country and Foreign Investment

 Economy and Currency

-Since the war, the Government has made determined and largely successful efforts to diversify the economy, although as in most developed countries services have tended to take over from industrial production.
+Since the war, the government has made determined and largely successful efforts to diversify the economy, although as in most developed countries services have tended to take over from industrial production.
 Growth in the financial sector, which now accounts for about 28% of GDP, has more than compensated for the decline in steel.

-The country's small size and its position have naturally led it into close economic co-operation with its neighbours.
+The country's small size and position have naturally led it into close economic co-operation with its neighbours.
 There has been a close economic union with Belgium since 1921, and after the Second World War Benelux was formed by bringing in the Netherlands; this was the first step towards creation of the EU.

 Luxembourg is the second richest country in the world, with GDP per head at purchasing power parity for 2020 estimated at US$65,900.
 Annual GDP growth in 2018 was 3.1%.